blacksenator/fritzsoap/README.md

 `THIS FILE IS AUTOMATIC ASSEMBLED!` if this class is still generic.

-If no coding has been done for your desired action in this class - which is probably the case - the existing examples should show how easy it is to complete the code of that function for your desired action (**contributions to extend this class are highly appreciated!**).
+If no coding has been reviewed for your desired action in this class - which is probably the case - the existing examples should show how easy it is to complete the code of that function for your desired action (**contributions to extend this class are highly appreciated!**).
 In about half of the cases (if there are no input parameters), it is sufficient to adapt the message for a possible error, since the actions mainly provide arrays with return values that can be further processed by the calling program.

 You will see if a function coding has been checked, when you look at the comments.
 In all other cases untouched functions are looking like the following example of an unreviewed function (from `x_homeauto.php`):